• Skip to main content

 • 6 green cardamoms / elaichi

-• ¾ tsp cumin / jeera
+• ¾ teaspoon cumin seeds / jeera

 Instructions

-Cooking mutton
+Cook mutton

 • Wash mutton well under running water and drain it completely.

-• Add ginger garlic paste, turmeric powder, salt, garam masala, onions and salt as needed.
-You can also add curd if desired.
+• Add ginger garlic paste, turmeric powder, red chilli powder, salt, meat masala (or garam masala), onions and salt as needed.
+You can also add curd to tenderize the meat.
 Mix everything well and marinate for at least 3 to 4 hours in fridge.
-Pour ¼ cup water if pressure cooking.
-If cooking in a pot begin with half a cup water and then keep adding as and when required.

 • Cook on a low heat for 10 mins.
 Then on a medium flame until the mutton turns tender and is cooked completely.
 If cooking in a pressure cooker, cook it for 5 to 6 whistles depending on your cooker.